The Punch Mayweather Never Saw

 He claims he got got.
 Now he wants a $175M gett.

-For anyone sitting ringside, Jona Rechnitz’s working of Floyd “Money” Mayweather seemed like the perfect long con: Earn the trust of one of the world’s richest and showiest athletes, get him to see you as a savvy investor, have him put an ever-increasing portion of his wealth into your hands, spin up some sexy passive-income CRE deals for him, bring your own people into his circle of trust, and keep upping the ante.
+For anyone sitting ringside, Jona Rechnitz’s relationship with Floyd “Money” Mayweather seemed like the perfect long con: Earn the trust of one of the world’s richest and showiest athletes, get him to see you as a savvy investor, have him put an ever-increasing portion of his wealth into your hands, spin up some sexy passive-income CRE deals for him, bring your own people into his circle of trust, and keep upping the ante.

 But at least according to an explosive new lawsuit Mayweather just filed in Manhattan Supreme Court (h/t TMZ), Rechnitz was working him from the opening bell.
 “A Liar, a Thief, a Rat, and a Snake 🐍 🐀,” Mayweather wrote on Saturday.
 “Jona Rechnitz is the worst person to ever walk this planet.”

 The specific allegations Mayweather hits Rechnitz with are worthy of a title fight.
-But there’s plenty of drama – and plenty of great characters – on the undercard too.
+But there’s plenty of CRE drama – and plenty of great characters – on the undercard too.
 Let’s get ready to rumble. 🥊 👇

-Rechnitz-Mayweather (Cont.)
+Mayweather (Cont.)

 The Main Event: Jona Rechnitz 🔔